EVPN-VXLAN Configuration

 ---|---|---|---|---|---|---|---|---|

-WEB-V201-DEV-DC | Development web app SVI/VLAN 201 in DC overlay | SVI | 201 | < All leaf switches > | 10.6.201.0/24 | 10.6.201.1 | 10.6.201.1 | 02:00:0A:06:00:01 |
+WEB-V201-DEV-DC | Development web app SVI/VLAN 201 in DC overlay | SVI | 201 | < All non-border leaf switches > | 10.6.201.0/24 | 10.6.201.1 | 10.6.201.1 | 02:00:0A:06:00:01 |

-DB-V202-DEV-DC | Development database SVI/VLAN 202 in DC overlay | SVI | 202 | < All leaf switches > | 10.6.202.0/24 | 10.6.202.1 | 10.6.202.1 | 02:00:0A:06:00:01 |
+DB-V202-DEV-DC | Development database SVI/VLAN 202 in DC overlay | SVI | 202 | < All non-border leaf switches > | 10.6.202.0/24 | 10.6.202.1 | 10.6.202.1 | 02:00:0A:06:00:01 |

 Configure EVPN Instances

 An EVPN instance joins each previously created VLAN across leaf switches into a combined broadcast domain.
 This procedure defines two key attributes to logically bind each VLAN across the leaf switches.
 A VNI is assigned to each VLAN.
 MP-BGP associates host MACs to VNI values in its EVPN host advertisements to support VXLAN tunneling.
-An auto-assigned route target per VLAN is also defined.
+An auto-assigned route target per VLAN also is defined.
 The VLAN route-target associates a MAC address with the appropriate VLAN at remote switches for the purpose of building bridge table MAC reachability.
 Route targets are included in MP-BGP EVPN host advertisements.

 Step 1 On the Guided Setup menu, select EVPN CONFIGURATION to start the EVPN workflow.